-Horizon Development Level Recommended Network Improvements to Accommodate the Proposed Development Level at the Stated Horizon 2021 Horizon Includes all of the Jane Street Corridor Area as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (70% of all proposed development east of Highway 400 ) Up to 3,371 residential units Up to 16, 304 m2 retail uses Up to 46, 079 m2 of office Road Network Improvements: (Jane Street Corridor Area) Completion of Bass Pro Mills Drive extension to Jane Street.
+Kecommended I rans Recommended I ransportation Network Improvements HORIZON DEVELOPM OPMENT LEVEL RECOMMENDED NETWORK IMPROVEMENTS TO ACCOMMODATE THE PROPOSED DEVELOPMENT LEVEL AT THE STATED HORIZON PHASE 1: Horizon 2021 Includes all of the Jane Street Corridor Area as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (70% of all proposed development east of Highway 400) # Up to 3,631 residential units Up to 16,304 m2 retail uses Up to 46,079 m2 of office Road Network Improvements: (Jane Street Corridor Area) Complete Bass Pro Mills Drive extension to Jane Street.
 Complete Caldari Road extension to Rutherford Road.
-Implement a full-moves signalized access on Jane Street mid-block between Riverock Gate and Bass Pro Mills Drive.
+Complete Romina Drive extension to Vaughan Mills Ring Road.
+Implement a full-moves signalized access on Jane Street midblock between Riverock Gate and Bass Pro Mills Drive as part of planned development applications.
 Provide an additional right-turn lane on southbound Fisherman's Way at Bass Pro Mills Drive.
-Road Network Improvements: (Vaughan Mills Centre Business District Area) Plan for a four-lane cross-section for Vellore Woods Boulevard south of Rutherford Road, and for Creditview Road north of Bass Pro Mills Drive.
-Within the Vaughan Mills Centre Business District as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (40% of all proposed development west of Highway 400) Up to 101,600 m2 of prestige employment uses Up to 39,494 m2 of office uses Implement the internal road network as show in the Vaughan Mills Centre Secondary Plan, Schedule F. Improvements to the Weston Road/Rutherford Road intersection, which may include northbound dual left-turn lanes, signal timing adjustments and other physical modifications as may be studied and implemented by the Region to provide additional transportation capacity within the Vaughan Mills Business District to the satisfaction of the City and York Region.
-Provide an additional right-turn lane on Vellore Woods Boulevard at Rutherford Road.
-Rutherford Road.
-Other Transportation Improvements: Implement a strong internal grid network as outlined in the Secondary Plan to enhance traffic connectivity across the site. vivaNext Quick Start rapid bus service on Jane Street, from Rutherford Road to the planned Spadina Subway extension station at Highway 7.
-Transit signal priority and queue jump lanes on Jane Street, Weston Road and Rutherford Road.
-Enhancement of YRT bus service on Rutherford Road and to the YRT Vaughan Mills bus terminal.
+Within the Vaughan Mills Business District as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (40% of all development west of Highway 400) Up to 101,600 m2 of prestige employment uses Up to 39,494 m2 of office uses Up to 30,715 m2 of neighbourhood and medium format retail uses Up to 14,520 m2 of other Road Network Improvements: (Vaughan Mills Centre Business District Area) Northbound dual left-turn lanes on Weston Road at Rutherford Road (dependent on effects of the improvements on Major Mackenzie Drive at Highway 27).
+Implement the internal road network as show in the Vaughan Mills Centre Secondary Plan, Schedule F. Plan for a four-lane cross-section for Vellore Woods Boulevard south of Rutherford Road, and for Creditiview Road north of Bass Pro Mills Drive.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road. uses including hotel, entertainment, and cultural uses Implement a strong internal grid network as outlined in the Secondary Plan to enhance Implement a strong internal grid network as outlined in the Secondary Plan to enhance traffic connectivity across the site.
+Viva Quick Start rapid bus service on Jane Street, from Rutherford Road to the planned Spadina Subway extension station at Highway 7.
+Transit signal priority and queue jump lanes on Jane Street, Weston Road and Rutherford Enhancement of YRT bus service on Rutherford Road and to the YRT Vaughan Mills bus terminal.
 Proactive and aggressive programs and initiatives to reinforce the need to create change in modal split behavior, to promote greater use of transit, to attract more riders and to achieve the assumed modal split.
-Create an organized Passenger Pick-up and Drop-off (PPUD0) area adjacent to the Vaughan Mills transit terminal.
+Create an organized Passenger Pick-up and Drop-off (PPUDO) area adjacent to the Vaughan Mills transit terminal.
 Collaborate with car share operators to introduce car-sharing.
 Revise parking standards for developments to discourage single-occupancy vehicle use.
-Consider use of shared parking information systems across the Vaughan Mills Centre area parking lots for more effective distribution of parking demands.
-Implement transportation demand management strategies within the Vaughan Mills Centre area to discourage heavy car uses and encourage developing less auto-dependent travel behaviours.
-Integrate comprehensive pedestrian and cycling route facilities and network to promote active transportation.
-Promote self-contained neighbourhood living/working and recreation within the Vaughan Mills Centre area to help reduce traffic demands on the area's road network.